Auto Train Schedule

 Booking a Trip on the Auto Train

-If you’re planning a trip along the East Coast, consider taking Amtrak’s Auto Train to start or end your journey.
+If planning a trip along the East Coast, consider taking Amtrak’s Auto Train to enhance your journey.

 Booking the Auto Train is easy and can be done in four ways: by visiting Amtrak’s Auto Train booking page, using the Amtrak App, stopping by the Auto Train Stations, or calling 1-877-SKIP-I-95, the dedicated phone number for the Auto Train.